D-Sketon/hexo-theme-reimu/README.en.md

 For multilingual support in pages, you can directly create a folder for the corresponding language in the `source` directory and place an `index.md` file inside it, such as `source/en/about/index.md`.
 This will generate a page at `/en/about`.

+For more information, please refer to [How to add multi-language support to Hexo](https://d-sketon.github.io/en/20250223/hexo-theme-reimu-i18n/)

 </details>

 <details>